FNNDSC/pfioh/openshift/README.rst

     osProjectName    =

 **************
-Creating a secret and running pfioh
+Creating a secret and running pfioh.
 **************
 1) Create a text file with the name swift-credentials.cfg as shown above.
+(Ignore this step if you are running locally).

-2) Now run the following command to create a secret
+2) Now run the following command to create a secret.(Ignore this step if you are running locally).

 .. code-block:: bash

     oc create secret generic swift-credentials --from-file=<path-to-file>/swift-credentials.cfg

-Note: This is only required for pfioh which uses OpenStack Swift Object store.

 3) Run pfioh.

 .. code-block:: bash

-    oc new-app openshift/pfioh-openshift-template.json
+    oc new-app openshift/pfioh-openshift-template.json    #if you are using swift backend oc new-app openshift/pfioh-openshift-template-without-swift.json #if you are using localstorage